 10.)
 Along with sloths and anteaters, armadillos have slow metabolisms and subsequently low body temperatures.
 This makes them particularly susceptible to the bacterium that causes Hansen’s disease (leprosy).
 Due to this fact, armadillos are typically used in leprosy research.

-But wait, there’s still more on the armadillo!
+But wait, there’s still more on the nine-banded armadillo!

 11.)
 Typically, armadillos like sandy or loamy soils that are both loose and porous.
 This makes digging for food and constructing burrows easier.